ROHIT25082000/Wormax-snake-game-/README.md

 # Snake-Game
-This is a simple PyGame
-c:/> pip install pygame
+This is a simple PyGame project first install pygame c:/> pip install pygame on windows c:/> python wormix.py
-on windows
-c:/> python wormix.py